kartik2705b/gfg-hackathon-doctors-helps/Readme.md

 ## Introduction

-Our Online Healthcare Platform utilizes React.js and npm to create a seamless experience for users seeking medical advice and prescription medications online.
-This project aims to revolutionize healthcare accessibility by providing a user-friendly interface for virtual consultations and streamlined pharmacy services.
+Welcome to our Online Healthcare Platform, a comprehensive solution that revolutionizes healthcare accessibility.
+Our project seamlessly integrates virtual doctor consultations, online prescription services, and now, an advanced MRI scanner viewer.
+This innovative feature empowers healthcare professionals to review and interpret MRI reports, enhancing the depth and effectiveness of online consultations.
+Together, we're redefining the future of healthcare by providing a holistic and technologically advanced platform for users and healthcare providers alike.

 ## Features